Skip to main content

 Natural Gas in Storage in Nebraska

-In October 2025, Nebraska had the capacity to store 12,653 million cubic feet (mmcf) of working natural gas or working gas, and there was 11,019 mmcf working gas according to the Energy Information Administration estimates.
-As shown in Figure 1 and the data table below, this volume of working gas was an increase of 354 mmcf (or 3 percent) from the previous month but down 10 percent from October of the previous year.
-Stocks were just below the five–year average, below the previous year's stocks, but in the center of the five–year range.
+In December 2025, Nebraska had the capacity to store 12,653 million cubic feet (mmcf) of working natural gas or working gas, and there was 10,931 mmcf working gas according to the Energy Information Administration estimates.
+As shown in Figure 1 and the data table below, this volume of working gas was a decrease of 230 mmcf (or 2 percent) from the previous month and down 7 percent from December of the previous year.
+Stocks were above the five–year average, below the previous year's stocks, but in the upper half of the five–year range.

-A graph showing Nebraska's working gas in storage in comparison to the amount last year, the 5-year average, and the five-year range.
+Figure 1 is a graph showing Nebraska's natural gas in storage in comparison to the amount last year, the 5-year average, and the five-year range.

 Attachment Size